Inexperience in China Buying

 The new buyer calls everyone on Alibaba a “factory”:

 Every Chinese company is a “factory” to the inexperienced.
-If they are Chinese, they are a factory, period.
-I’ve been turned before because I’m not factory.
+If they’re Chinese, they’re a factory, period.
+I’ve been turned down before because I’m not factory.
 Inexperienced importers would rather lose a lot of money dealing with a factory than to have a solid production partner successfully facilitating and controlling their merchandise.

 Do any of these describe you or your China buying methods?
 If so, it may be time to take it to the next level of thought.